neo-technology/neo4j-google-k8s-marketplace/MAINTENANCE.md

 This directory contains artifacts necessary for publishing neo4j as part of Google's Kubernetes Marketplace.

-Files for running it in k8s will be kept in a separate repo TBD that needs to be public.
-These files are only for the non-public aspects of maintaining the listing, and keeping instructions and so on.

 The corresponding google project where all artifacts are stored is: https://console.cloud.google.com/gcr/images/neo4j-k8s-marketplace-public/